 The ATARs were designed to record continuously and unattended for up to 13 hours (hr).
-It was necessary to use autonomous extended-duration recorders because safety considerations required that the ATAR units were placed at the monitoring sites during the daytime several hours before the nighttime launch.
+It was necessary to use autonomous extended-duration recorders because safety considerations required that the ATAR units were placed at the monitoring sites several hours prior to the nighttime launch.
 The extended recording capabilities of the ATAR units, as compared with digital audio tape (DAT) recording units used previously (e.g., Greene 1999), allow for recordings of flight sounds even if prolonged launch delays occur.

 The ATARs are designed to record both high-level sounds (e.g., from vehicle launches) and normal background sounds.
 The ATARs record two sensor channels, each with a bandwidth of 3 to 20,000 Hertz (Hz).
 The principal components of an ATAR are two calibrated dissimilar microphones, two adjustable gain amplifiers (signal conditioners), and a Sound Devices 702 recorder which digitizes and records sound samples.
-For launches in 2009, the Sound Devices 702 recorder replaced the notebook computer that was used to store the digital audio data previously.
+In 2009, the Sound Devices 702 recorder replaced the notebook computer that was used to store the digital audio data previously.
 Figure 2.1 is a block diagram of an ATAR illustrating the types and arrangement of components.

 Each ATAR includes two microphones that differ in sensitivity.
 One microphone is a PCB 106B50 quartz microphone (PCB Piezotronics Inc., Depew, NY).
-These relatively insensitive microphones, with sensitivity $-202~\mathrm{dB}$ re 1 volt per micropascal (V/ μ Pa), were designed for transduction of strong signals with received sound levels up to 185 dB re 20 μ Pa.
-To record ambient sounds concurrently, each ATAR includes a more sensitive microphone, the TMS 130P10 ($-157~\mathrm{dB}$ re 1 V/ μ Pa).
+These relatively insensitive microphones, with sensitivity -202 dB re 1 volt per micropascal (V/μPa), were designed for transduction of strong signals with received sound levels up to 185 dB re 20 μPa.
+To record ambient sounds concurrently, each ATAR includes a more sensitive microphone, the TMS 130P10 (-157 dB re 1 V/μPa).
 This, in conjunction with the PCB 106B50, provides additional dynamic range.
 Each microphone signal is sampled at 44.1 kilohertz (kHz) and digitized to a 16-bit two-byte integer.